-Do you feel unsafe and/or uncomfortable about going to work?
+Do you feel unsafe coming to work?
 Are you fearful of sexual remarks, propositions, commentary, or other unwanted attention?

-When hostility based in sex is so severe or pervasive that it adversely affects a person or group’s ability to perform their job, this constitutes a hostile work environment.
+When the hostility is so severe or pervasive that it adversely affects a person or group’s ability to perform their job, this constitutes a hostile work environment.
 In determining what degree of hostility rises to the level of an actionable hostile environment claim, the law asks whether a reasonable person, in the same or similar circumstances would find the conduct offensive.
-The analysis of “what is bad enough” is sometimes difficult to navigate.
-Wanta Thome PLC attorneys will listen to the circumstances and the context in which they occurred.
-We can guide workers toward protection of their rights.

 What is quid pro quo in a sexual harassment case?

-Has an employer (through an executive, manager, director, supervisor) offered you a promotion in exchange for sexual favors?
+Has an employer offered you a promotion in exchange for sexual favors?
 Have you been threatened with a demotion or termination for failure to comply with a manager’s sexual advances?
-If so, this is termed quid pro quo sexual harassment.

-Quid pro quo exists when an employee whose submission to, or rejection of, sexual harassment is a factor the employer considers when making decisions that affects the employee (i.e. termination, performance warnings, not receiving a promotion, getting a raise, being placed on a performance improvement plan).
+Quid pro quo exists when an employee whose submission to, or rejection of, sexual harassment is a factor in making a decision that affects the employee (i.e. termination, performance warnings, not receiving a promotion, getting a raise, being placed on a performance improvement plan).

 Who is legally protected in Minnesota?

 All employees are protected against sexual harassment.
-This applies to all employees no matter their gender identity: including agender, men, women nonbinary, gender non-conforming, gender questioning, gender fluid, cisgender, binary, bigender, transgender and gender fluid employees.
+This includes both male and female employees.
 Even if you weren’t hired for a position but you were harassed as an applicant, you are entitled to legal protections.
 Harassment may involve a co-worker, supervisor or a member of management.
 It doesn’t matter if the offender is of the opposite gender.
 If you were harassed by a client or customer and your employer failed to take proper action, you may also be entitled to compensation and other remedies.

 Supervisor v. co-worker sexual harassment